MicrosoftDocs/azure-devops-yaml-schema/task-reference/android-signing-v3.md

 <!-- :::editable-content name="remarks"::: -->
 ## Remarks

+Use this task in a pipeline to sign and align Android APK files.

 This version of the task uses apksigner instead of jarsigner to sign APKs.
 <!-- :::editable-content-end::: -->
 <!-- :::remarks-end::: -->